sora-xor/rfps/open_rfps/SubSquare_integration_proposal.md

 - Democracy proposals/referendums visualization and discussion.
 - Council/Technical committee motion visualization and discussion.
-- Overview and discussions feature
+- Overview and discussions feature.

 ## Current roadblocks and barriers to success
 None.